Legend-of-iPhoenix/PolyJS/docs/Polygons.md

 - `fillColor`: The fill color of the polygon.
 - `filled`: If the polygon should be filled or not.
 - `dirty`: Boolean.
 If it is true, this polygon is guaranteed to be redrawn on the next `pJS.draw()` call.
 It is automatically set to true if you change a Polygon's data and automatically set to false if it has been drawn.
+- `numPoints`: Number of points the polygon has.

 ### Functions

 - `setPoint(index, value)`: Changes or adds a point.
 See `Points.md` for more info.
+- `parsePoint(index)`: Takes the index of a point, and returns the absolute coordinates of that point, parsing and getting rid of any attachments or fixings.
+Useful for drawing.

 ## Warnings